1. Dog Door Types

 Once you've decided on a pet door and know the door itself is secure and safe, learn about the frame and hardware used to allow for easy operation of the doggie door.
 Depending on how easy it is for your pet to enter and exit, choose a certain type of hardware.
 For example, automatic doors require different hardware than flap doors.

 Because of their simple design, manual doors can be installed almost anywhere.
 That being said, most manual doors are made with vinyl or fiberglass.
-A good alternative to these is steel mesh that can be used for security or aesthetics.
+A good alternative to these is steel mesh which can be used for security or aesthetics.
 You'll need to make sure the mesh fits properly over the frame and is sturdy enough to prevent any damage by your pet's paws.

 4. Find Out How Much It Costs